 Rates are paid by all property owners within a municipality to help pay for more than 100 services provided by councils, and maintain local roads, council facilities and public open spaces such as parks and gardens.

 Councils use property values as the basis for calculating how much each property owner pays in rates.

 In Victoria, council rates can comprise up to three components:

 - municipal charge (of not more than 20 per cent of a council’s total rates revenue)

 - rate in the dollar.

-Exemptions from rates apply to crown land, charitable land, land used for religious purposes, and land used exclusively for mining or forestry.
+Exemptions from rates apply to crown land, charitable land, land used for religious purposes, and land used exclusively for mining.

 There is no direct connection between the amount of rates paid by a property and the level of council services received.
 Many services are provided for the benefit of all community members, but it is up to individuals as to the services they use and access.

 Waste charges and the Victorian Government's fire services property levy are then added to your general rates to determine the total amount you will pay on your rates notice.

 Prior to the State Government introducing rate capping in 2016, the Municipal Association of Victoria undertook an annual survey of predicted rate increases for all Victorian councils.